cybertraining-dsc/fa20-523-307/project/project.md

 * Data cleaning and extraction.
 * New data will be updated to keep up with the current time.

+## Outline of plan

+In the next seven weeks, these are the tasks that need to be accomplished.

+* Week 9 - Week 10: Clean and preprocess the data needed for the project
+* Week 10 - Week 11: Research what methods that should be used
+* Week 11 - Week 13: Preform sentiment analysis to find features and see if any correlation exists
+* Week 13 - Week 16: Build out NLP model

 ## 4. Technologies used

 Python, Jupyter notebook or collab, Pandas, Scikit-learn, Tensorflow/PyTorch